 One of the cheapest places to grab a selfie with a Koala is Lone Pine Koala Sanctuary and a tour of the home of Queensland’s favourite beer XXXX is also a must.
 A walk to the top of Mt Cootha offers amazing views of Brisbane and surrounds and if you fancy a spot of snorkelling, kayaking, dolphin spotting, paddleboarding or sandboarding - then a day tour to nearby Moreton Island is a must.

-- Where to stay: Base Brisbane.
+- Where to stay: Nomads Brisbane.
 It's located within the Brisbane CBD and offer modern, secure and clean accommodation.

 - You may like: Top 10: Things To Do in Brisbane